COLLAR X MALICE

 The common route revolves around the main protagonist Ichika Hoshino, an honest and hardworking police officer of Shinjuku, who was one day kidnapped and blackmailed by an anonymous terrorist group called “Adonis”.
 She found herself in one difficult predicament as she woke up after her ambush with a collar on her neck and an order to investigate the X-Day cases, a series of mass murder events that was done for the purpose of purging Japan from its lurking sinners.
 With the help of an independent detective agency, Ichika will unravel the truth of Adonis’ murders and their true meaning of justice while facing circumstances that can end her life in an instant.

-At first glance, I honestly did not expect too much of the game, but then I started playing it and my gosh!
-This game’s intriguing enigma just blew me away.
+At first glance, I honestly did not expect too much of the game, but then I started playing it and hooo boi!
+CxM’s intriguing enigma just blew me away.
 I got hooked.
-I just love it when an otome game catches you off guard like that.
-TFW you’re so engrossed in the story, you can’t help but formulate theories in your head and that lingering curiosity of wanting to know what happens next.
+I just love it when a visual novel catches you off guard like that.

-Besides the usual Visual Novel’s straightforward narratives, the game offers a few interesting mini-games making it more interactive for players.
+Besides the usual straightforward narratives, Collar x Malice offers a few interesting mini-games making it more interactive for players.

 - Investigations – Just like Ace Attorney and Danganropa V3, you get to click a few various objects in a room to get clues and unlock conversations.